 Is the Price Level Determined by the Needs of Fiscal Solvency?

-A new theory of price determination suggests that if primary surpluses are independent of the level of debt, the price level has to jump? to assure fiscal solvency.
-In this regime (which we call fiscal dominant), monetary policy has to work through seignorage to control the price level.
-If, on the other hand, primary surpluses are expected to respond to the level of debt in a way that assures fiscal solvency (a regime we call money dominant), then the price level is determined in more conventional ways.
-This paper develops testable restrictions that differentiate between the two regimes.
-Using post-war data, the paper presents what we think is overwhelming evidence that the United States is in a money dominant regime; even the post-Reagan data (1980-95) seem to support that contention.
+A new theory of price determination suggests that if primary surpluses are independent of the level of debt, the price level has to jump' to assure fiscal solvency.
+In this regime (which we call Fiscal Dominant), monetary policy has to work through seignorage to control the price level.
+If on the other hand primary surpluses are expected to respond to the level of debt in a way that assures fiscal solvency (a regime we call Money Dominant), then the price level is determined in more conventional ways.
+In this paper we develop testable restrictions that differentiate between the two regimes.
+Using post war data, we present what we think is overwhelming evidence that the United States is in a Money Dominant regime; even the post Reagan data (1980 to 1995) seem to support that contention.

 Suggested Citation: Suggested Citation